 Dr. Gregory is an Assistant Professor of Orthopedic Surgery at McGovern Medical School/UTHealth at Houston in Texas.
 Dr. Gregory specializes in Sports Medicine with an emphasis on innovative, arthroscopic procedures and complex, open surgeries of the shoulder, elbow, and knee.
 She completed her residency in Orthopedic Surgery at Rush University Medical Center (Chicago, IL) followed by a fellowship in Shoulder and Sports Medicine at Duke University (Durham, NC).
 She serves as a team physician for the Houston Rockets, the Houston Dash, University of Houston, and Foster High School.
 Dr. Gregory is a member of the AAOS, the AOSSM, AANA, RJOS, and the AOA Emerging Leaders Program.
 She is passionate about sports medicine and being a team physician, championing women and URMs in orthopedics, and utilizing evidence-based, individualized treatment plans to get her patients back to the activities they enjoy.

 Joanna is a PGY-1 resident at Columbia University Department of Orthopedics in New York, NY.
 She is passionate about championing women in orthopedics, advocating for medically underserved, and innovating surgical education.

 William Levine, MD, FAAOS

-Dr. Levine is the Frank E. Stinchfield Professor and Chairman of Orthopedic Surgery at NYP/Columbia University Irving Medical Center and serves as the Editor-in-Chief of the Journal of the American Academy of Orthopaedic Surgeons (JAAOS).
+Dr. Levine is the Frank E. Stinchfield Professor and Chairman of Orthopedic Surgery at NYP/Columbia University Irving Medical Center and is an Emeritus Editor-in-Chief of the Journal of the American Academy of Orthopaedic Surgeons (JAAOS).

 Milton Little, MD, FAAOS